-Author has written 25 stories for Historical, Biography, War, Life, Nature, School, and Love.
+Author has written 32 stories for Historical, Biography, War, Life, Nature, School, Love, Spiritual, and Politics.

 Armistead's Requiem (Poetry)

 A Letter From A Soldier (Actual historical document)

 I Can Only

 "Duty is the most sublime word in our language.
 Do your duty in all things.
 You cannot do more.
 You should never wish to do less." - Robert.
 E. Lee

 "In great deeds something abides." - Joshua Lawrence Chamberlain

 "The power of noble deeds is to be preserved and passed on to the future." -Joshua Lawrence Chamberlain